Yes, we can do several things at once, but only if they are easy and require little in the way of thinking.

 Which is why in advertising agencies, we love to measure outputs instead.

-Agency outputs (ie creativity, ingenuity, technical wizardry and planning cleverness) are far easier to evaluate than the contributions that the work agencies do has to actual business outcomes.
+Agency outputs (ie creativity, ingenuity, technical wizardry and planning cleverness) are far easier to evaluate than the contributions that the work has to actual client business outcomes.

 Despite this clients will often clamour for performance based remuneration deals from their agencies.